The Baptism of the Lord (Year A)

 Stephen was then arrested and brought before the Sanhedrin, the same court that Jesus had to face during his Passion.
 False witnesses attested that Stephen never stopped speaking against the holy place (the Temple) and the Law (of Moses).
 They claimed they heard him say that “Jesus the Nazorean” would destroy the Temple and change the customs which Moses had handed down.

 These, of course, were distortions of what Jesus actually said.
-He did say that if the temple was brought down he would raise it in three days, referring to the temple that was his own Body.
+He did say that if the Temple was brought down he would raise it in three days, referring to the Temple that was his own Body.
 And he explicitly said that no one should change one jot of the Mosaic Law, but he also said that one had to go further than the letter of the Law in interpreting its meaning (see Matt 5:17-48).
 Acts says that during all these accusations Stephen’s:

 …face was like the face of an angel… (Acts 6:15)